Treating Injuries with P.R.I.C.E.

 ICING an injury may not provide the long-term benefits people originally believed.
 The immediate effect of icing is to reduce pain and swelling.
 But that doesn't mean you heal faster.

 In 2013, Tseng CY published a surprising study in the Journal of Strength and Conditioning Research.
 Test subjects were either given a topical cooling or a sham (fake) treatment.
 Then, tests were run on everything from muscle hemoglobin concentrations to interleukin levels.
 Researchers found that when topical cooling was given, it delayed the patient's recovery.

 Icing was effective at reducing short-term pain, but over time it actually slowed down how quickly muscles healed.
 The results validated a study done in 1985 that was conducted on rats.
 In that paper researchers concluded that "icing...might be closely related to a delay in muscle regeneration [and] impairment of muscle regeneration..."

-Since icing a soft tissue injury slows inflammation, you are essentially slowing down how fast you can heal.
+Since icing a soft tissue injury reduces inflammation, you are essentially slowing down how fast you can heal.
 That doesn't mean you shouldn't ice an area if a medical professional tells you to, but you might want to ask why.

 UPDATE: Researchers confirm Ice therapy doesn't work.

 In a study published in the February 1, 2017 issue of the Journal of Physiology, researchers “...compared the effects of cold water immersion versus active recovery on inflammatory cells, pro-inflammatory cytokines, neurotrophins and heat shock proteins (HSPs) in skeletal muscle after intense resistance exercise.”
 (They tested the differences between using active recovery and cold water therapy.)